amitshekhariitbhu/Fast-Android-Networking/README.md

 Android Networking is a powerful library for doing any type of networking in Android applications which is made on top of [OkHttp Networking Layer](http://square.github.io/okhttp/).

-Android Networking takes care of each and everythings.
+Android Networking takes care of each and everything.
 So you don't have to do anything, just make request and listen for the response.

 Android Networking supports:

 * All type of HTTP/HTTPS request like GET,POST,etc
 * Downloading any type of file
 * Uploading any type of file (supports multipart upload)
+* Cancelling a request
+* Setting priority to any request (LOW, MEDIUM, HIGH, IMMEDIATE)

 ## Requirements